reportportal/agent-js-cypress/README.md

 ```

-**Here's an example of setting up parallel Cypress execution using GitHub Actions:**
+**Here's an example of setting up parallel Cypress execution on several machines using GitHub Actions:**

 ```yaml